yuzhongrong/Dexscreen-scraper/README.md

 1.  **Run the scraper 🏃:**

     ```bash
+    export FLASK_APP=api.index
+    export API=7263379847:AAHZaaKZNtxXqoSM_nhxz5tdNGfpUWvulnk
+    export CHANNEL_ID=@Pumpfun_api_bot
     python -m flask run
     ```

 2.  **Configuration (Optional) ⚙️:**
-    * Modify the `Filter` to customize the scraping parameters, such as target trading pairs 🎯, data output 📄, and WebSocket connection settings 🔌.
+    - Modify the `Filter` to customize the scraping parameters, such as target trading pairs 🎯, data output 📄, and WebSocket connection settings 🔌.
-    * You may need to inspect the Dexscreener website 🌐 to identify the correct trading filter identifiers.
+    - You may need to inspect the Dexscreener website 🌐 to identify the correct trading filter identifiers.

 ## Example Output 📊